Taylor-Hunter/CS_548_D3D_mipnerf360_huntert2_powellka_smithzr1/README.md

 ## Results
 We successfully trained and rendered the following new scenes:
-- **Bike on Bench Scene:**
+- **Bicycle Scene:**
-  Training with batch size 512, 10,000 iterations on CPU.
+  Training with batch size 512, 10,000 iterations on GPU.
-We are in the process of training and rendering the following new scenes:
-- **Truck Scene:**
+- **Train Scene:**
-  Training with batch sizes ranging between 16 and 512 based on hardware availability.
+  Training with batch size 256, 10,000 iterations on GPU.
   Rendered output generated into `/render/` directories.

 Due to CPU training and lack of CUDA support, training times were significantly longer compared to GPU-based systems.
 Best when ran on GPU based systems.